KiltedCode/khandaria-campaign/end-game-questions.md

 1. ~~What is the trap outside Buildhame?~~
 1. Is there connection between the silver raven figurine from `Craddock`'s loot with command word of _agna_, and `Agna` the fighter, works with `Serda` who got captured?
 1. Was there really a plan to replace the Khan or was it just a red herring?
-1. What was rogue scent in the under construction house?
+1. What was rogue scent in the under construction house when we were going to protect the relic and concerned on ninjas?
 1. Purple Men + The Great Worm = Purple Worm?!?!
 1. Was `Shag'nurab` undead?
 Or what was up with negative healing?